COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Multi-source LiDAR semantic segmentation

 COLA-S2S results for Cylinder3D are mixed.
 On full data availability, COLA-S2S provides minor improvement for nuScenes (+0.4\%) and none for SemanticKITTI.
 In the case of low availability, COLA-S2S improves results over using only SemanticKITTI for training, similar to the SRU-Net case.

-Overall, COLA-S2S is an interesting strategy that can improve results over class LSS training methods, for a very small cost, as it leverages coarse annotations.
-It is specifically useful for SRU-Net, allowing it to reach better performances than Cylinder3D thanks to COLA-S2S despite having 4\% less mIoU (mean Intersection-over-Union) with a standard approach.
+Overall, COLA-S2S is an interesting strategy that can improve results for a very small cost, as it leverages coarse annotations.
+It is specifically useful for SRU-Net, allowing it to perform better than Cylinder3D thanks to COLA-S2S despite having 4\% less mIoU (mean Intersection-over-Union) with a standard approach.